douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * diskuti - to discuss
 * diskuto - discussion
 * diskvalifiki - to disqualify
+* dispecigi - to cut into pieces
 * dispeli - to disperse
 * disponi - to dispose
 * disponigi - to provide
+* disputi - to argue
 * disputo - dispute
 * disrompi - to break apart
 * disrompiĝi - to break apart; to shatter